dennuguyen/comp1531-proj/src/assumptions.md

 ### channel_leave()
 - returns empty dictionary on success
+- owners and members can leave the channel
-- sole owner cannot leave the channel or will raise InputError
+- slackr owner attempting to leave the channel will raise InputError
-- leaving a public channel has the same environment as leaving a private channel
+- leaving a public channel has the same test environment as leaving a private channel

 ### channel_join()
 - returns empty dictionary on success
 - if member of channel tries to rejoin channel then raise InputError
-- if slackr owner joins a channel then they are automatically promoted to channel owner

 ### channel_addowner()
 - return empty dictionary on success